 - 1 cup frozen mixed peas and carrots

 - Heat oil over medium-high heat in a large skillet.
-Add onion, garlic and bell pepper and saute until onion is translucent.
+Add onion, garlic, bell pepper and broccoli and saute until onion is translucent.

 - Add ginger, curry, coriander, turmeric and salt and stir, allowing the spices to coat the veggies.
 Pour tomatoes, coconut milk, coconut aminos and lime juice into the skillet and stir.
 Simmer for approximately 5 minutes until liquid is heated through.